 The best thing you can do to help disabled veterans is to help them connect with organizations specializing in the assistance they need.
 You can also donate to many of these excellent organizations.

 As an individual, here are five tips on how you can show your respect to people with disabilities that you may encounter in your everyday life:

 Treat Them As Humans, Not For Their Disability

 Individuals with disabilities are often treated differently.
 However, every person with a disability deserves to be treated with respect.
-This is not because they have a disability that you don’t possess, but because they’re no different than you.
+This is not because they have a disability you don’t possess but because they’re no different from you.
 Also, displaying agitation and special treatment is disrespectful to them, not the other way around.

-Simply put, one’s disability doesn’t define who they entirely are.
-If you’re speaking to a person with a disability, just be yourself and show respect!
+Simply put, one’s disability doesn’t define who one entirely is.
+If speaking to someone with a disability, just be yourself and show respect!

 Never Look And Talk Down As A Sign Of Pity